 I have sat in front of quilts at quilting exhibitions and been totally in awe.
 There was one quilt of a night sky which I vividly remember because initially I thought it had been done with oils but in fact it had used fabric.

 There are so many artists in the quilting world and then there are people like me, very late to it but enjoying the journey it is taking me on.

-So if you are a quilter or ever have been enjoy Quilters Week.
+So if you are or have ever been a quilter or can admire the amazing artistry of a quilt enjoy Quilters Week.